dask/dask/docs/source/ml.rst

    print(study.best_params)

-For a more fully worked example see :bdg-link-primary:`this Optuna+XGBoost example <https://docs.coiled.io/user_guide/usage/dask/hpo.html?utm_source=dask-docs&utm_medium=ml>`.
+For a more fully worked example see this :bdg-link-primary:`Optuna + XGBoost example <https://docs.coiled.io/user_guide/usage/dask/hpo.html?utm_source=dask-docs&utm_medium=ml>`.

 Dask Futures
 ~~~~~~~~~~~~

-Additionally, for simpler situations people often use simple :doc:`Dask futures <futures>` to
+Additionally, for simpler situations people often use :doc:`Dask Futures <futures>` to
 train the same model on lots of parameters.
-Dask futures are a general purpose
+Dask Futures are a general purpose
 API that is used to run normal Python functions on various inputs.
 An example
 might look like the following: